If you’ve ever written a blog post or online article, you’ve asked the question before: How long should this be?

 “Don’t shoot for a particular word count — just make sure you cover a topic in full.
 Whether that takes 500 words or 10,000, the key is that you are creating the best resource available for your target keyword.”

-It might have also inspired Google to push the featured snippets – and giving answers instantly instead of providing a bad user experience with scroll marathons.
+It might have also inspired Google to push the featured snippets – and give answers instantly instead of providing a bad user experience with scroll marathons.

-A classic example is the “how to lower bounce rate” query, which returns Page 1 results that talk about the importance of bounce rate for 700 words before even revealing the first tip on how to decrease it.
+It wasn’t so very long ago that a “how to lower bounce rate” query would return page one results that talk about the importance of bounce rate for 700 words before even revealing the first tip on how to decrease it.

 I recommend turning your content structure upside down – and thus providing value to the user from the first second they arrive at your page.